guilhermeribeirodev/ec2-docker/docker-install.md

    Post installation step

-   To avoid typing aways type sudo when using Docker we need to add it on the users group.
+   To avoid repetitivelly typing sudo when using Docker we need to add it on the users group.

       $`sudo groupadd docker`